alperyazar/alperyazar/follow.md

 # ➡️ Follow me

-I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar) or [Twitter](https://twitter.com/alper_yazar) to get notified when I write a new [blog](https://blog.ayazar.dev) post.
+I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar) or [Twitter](https://twitter.com/alper_yazar).
 I usually share my posts on these platforms.

 Here the list of my profiles on some platforms: